South Africa Holidays

 Traveling in South Africa

 In our opinion, South Africa is a safe country to visit and even more so if your holiday is organised by the team at Sensational Africa.
 More than 10 million holidaymakers visit South Africa each year with most tourists having a trouble-free experience.
-South Africa does, however, have a very high level of both violent and petty crime, including assault, robbery and carjacking.
-Most violent crimes tend to occur in the townships, which are locations that tourists rarely frequent.
+South Africa does, however, have a high level of crime statistics so caution must be taken at times.

-Tourists can sometimes be targeted by criminals in the larger cities like Johannesburg and Durban.
-Common-sense should always be applied when travelling to unfamiliar cities.
-Tourists should obviously refrain from walking around or driving unaccompanied at night and accommodation should always be pre-booked in reputable hotels organised by experienced tour guides.
-Visiting the many attractions in or around the city during the day is generally fine and travelling with partners or friends and in groups is always best.
+Tourists can sometimes be a target for criminals.
+Common-sense should always be at the forefront when visiting other countries.
+Stick to tourist areas and walking around cities or suburbs unaccompanied at night should be avoided.
+Use a reputable transfer company to get around or Uber is highly rated too.
+Visiting South Africa’s many attractions in or around the city during the day is generally fine and travelling with partners or friends and in groups is always best.
+If you are uneasy consult your hotel concierge for advice.